lsst-dm/dmtn-056/preflight-redesign.rst

         :param Run run: the :ref:`Run` to which the new :ref:`Dataset` will be added; always implies a collection :ref:`Collection` that can also be used in the template.

         :param str template: a storageHint template to fill in.
-If None, the :py:attr:`template <DatasetType.template>` attribute of :py:attr:`type` will be used.
+If None, the :py:attr:`template <DatasetType.template>` attribute of :py:attr:`datasetType` will be used.

         :returns: a str :ref:`StorageHint`